L33B072/Renamer-F360/INSTALL.md

    - Press **Shift+S** or go to **Tools > Scripts and Add-Ins**
    - Click the **Scripts** tab
    - Click the **green "+" button**
-   - Browse and select your downloaded script file
+   - Browse and select the script folder (not the .py file)
    - Click **Run**

 ### Option 2: Install to Scripts Folder